 The Nebraska Department of Agriculture (NDA) is responsible for the certification and licensing of pesticide applicators in Nebraska.
 NDA does not regulate the process of applying pesticides in irrigation water (chemigation) or facilities where pesticides are mixed or loaded.
-These two functions are regulated by the Nebraska Department of Environmental Quality (NDEQ).
-Interested persons should look for Chemigation and Agricultural Chemical Secondary Containment by going to "Programs", then "Water Division Programs" on NDEQ's web page for more information.
+These two functions are regulated by the Nebraska Department of Environment and Energy (NDEE).
+Interested persons should look for Chemigation and Agricultural Chemical Secondary Containment by going to "Programs", then "Water Division Programs" on NDEE's web page for more information.

 Certification of pesticide applicators is intended to assure that persons who use certain pesticides or who make specific types of pesticide applications have a fundamental understanding of how to do so safely.
 Pesticide applicator certification is the foundation for the safe and effective use of pesticides.

 Pesticides are classified as either "general-use" or "restricted-use."
 General-use pesticides are considered safe for use by the average person provided they follow the label directions.
 In most cases, there is no certification or licensing requirements for the use of a general-use pesticide.
 Two notable exceptions to this rule are the use of structural or lawn care pesticides.
 In Nebraska, people who apply general-use structural or lawn care pesticides FOR HIRE are required to be certified and licensed as commercial applicators.
 Additionally, persons who apply any registered pesticide for mosquito control on behalf of a political subdivision of the state must be certified and licensed, typically as a non-commercial applicator.